lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 ### Data cleaning & Manipulation

 To get the Brown Corpus, I downloaded the first version on [Robert Bley-Vroman's website](http://www.sls.hawaii.edu/bley-vroman/brown_corpus.html).
-I noticed that documents tented to change at each instance of a newline followed by a #.
+I noticed that documents tended to change at each instance of a newline followed by a #.
 Thus, I used a terminal script to split the file into separate pieces.
 Doing so allows balanced measurements to be obtained from individual text files.

 Here is the script:
 `csplit -z * /\n\n#/ '{*}'`

 To get the SGDQ2019 corpus, I obtained a list of URLs for every recording.
 I then found [some Python code that uses the pytube library](https://www.geeksforgeeks.org/python-downloading-captions-from-youtube/) on GeeksforGeeks.
 I modified it with [the following code to download more than 1 file at a time](https://github.com/lexicalmichaellake/lake_google_data_analytics_capstone_project/blob/main/caption_downloader_converter.py).

-I then opened up all the text files in a software tool which I am developing with my dissertation chair (more details on this program in a few months).
+I then opened up all the text files in a software tool which I am developing with Viviana Cortes, my dissertation chair.
 The program can output a list of "lexical bundles", or expressions that recur in a collection of text files.

 ### Analysis Summary